Coderbeep/obsidian-docs/en/Linking notes and files/Aliases.md

 ## Find unlinked mentions for an alias

-By using [[Backlinks]], you can find unlinked mentions of aliases.
+By using [[vi/Plugin/Backlinks]], you can find unlinked mentions of aliases.

 For example, after setting "AI" as an alias for "Artificial intelligence", you can see mentions of "AI" in other notes.

-If you link an unlinked mention to an alias, Obsidian turns the mention into an [[Internal links|internal link]] with the alias as its display text.
+If you link an unlinked mention to an alias, Obsidian turns the mention into an [[en/Linking notes and files/Internal links|internal link]] with the alias as its display text.